Finding Efficient Domination for $S_{1,3,3}$-Free Bipartite Graphs in Polynomial Time: Introduction

 Let $G=(V,E)$ be a finite undirected graph.
 A vertex $v$ {\em dominates} itself and its neighbors.
 A vertex subset $D \subseteq V$ is an {\em efficient dominating set} ({\em e.d.s.}\ for short) of $G$ if every vertex of $G$ is dominated by exactly one vertex in $D$; for any e.d.s.\ $D$ of $G$, $|D \cap N[v]| = 1$ for every $v \in V$ (where $N[v]$ denotes the closed neighborhood of $v$).
 Note that not every graph has an e.d.s.; the {\sc Efficient Dominating Set} (ED for short) problem asks for the existence of an e.d.s.\ in a given graph~$G$.

-In \cite{BanBarSla1988,BanBarHosSla1996}, it was shown that the ED problem is \NP-complete, and it is \NP-complete for $P_k$-free graphs, $k \ge 7$.
-Moreover, ED is \NP-complete for claw-free graphs (even for ($K_{1,3},K_4-e$)-free perfect graphs \cite{LuTan1998}).
+In \cite{BanBarSla1988,BanBarHosSla1996}, it was shown that the ED problem is \NP-complete, and it is \NP-complete for $P_k$-free graphs, $k \ge 7$, i.e., ED is \NP-complete for $S_{1,3,3}$-free graphs.
 However, in \cite{BraMos2016}, we have shown that ED is solvable in polynomial time for $P_6$-free graphs which leads to a dichotomy of ED for $H$-free graphs.

 Lu and Tang \cite{LuTan2002} showed that ED is \NP-complete for chordal bipartite graphs (i.e., hole-free bipartite graphs).
 Thus, for every $k \ge 3$, ED is \NP-complete for $C_{2k}$-free bipartite graphs.
 Moreover, ED is \NP-complete for planar bipartite graphs \cite{LuTan2002} and even for planar bipartite graphs of maximum degree 3 \cite{BraMilNev2013} and girth at least $g$ for every fixed $g$ \cite{Nevri2014}.
 Thus, ED is \NP-complete for $K_{1,4}$-free bipartite graphs and for $C_4$-free bipartite graphs.